& the Falkland Islands

 "If Antarctica were music it would be Mozart.

 Art, and it would be Michalangelo.
 Literature, and it would be Shakespeare.

 And yet it is something even greater; the only place on Earth that is still as it should be.

 May we never tame it."

 The White Continent captured my heart when I first sailed there aboard the three-masted Bark Europa in 2014.
-I have since worked on many voyages to Antarctica, the remote sub-Antarctic island of South Georgia, and the Falkland Islands.
-In addition to my work as an Assistant Expedition Leader and sea kayak guide, I have also helped support conservation and research efforts in this region conducted by organizations including Oceanities and the South Georgia Heritage Trust.
+I since worked on many voyages to Antarctica, the remote sub-Antarctic island of South Georgia, and the Falkland Islands.
+In addition to my work as an Assistant Expedition Leader and sea kayak guide, I also helped support conservation and research efforts conducted by organizations including Oceanities and the South Georgia Heritage Trust.
 In 2016 I sailed south of the Antarctic Circle for the first time in my life.
-Stunning scenery, extraordinarily vast landscapes, and incredible wildlife encounters- from charming penguins to fierce leopard seals- define these wild places at the ends of the Earth.
+Stunning scenery, extraordinarily vast landscapes, and incredible wildlife encounters-- from charming penguins to fierce leopard seals-- define these wild places at the ends of the Earth.